-This tutorial shows to connect with the CARTO database using the ODBC connection.
-We would strongly recommend reading the SQL direct connection article to know more about this feature before reading this one.
+This tutorial demonstrates how to connect with your CARTO database using an ODBC connection in Power BI.
+We strongly recommend reading the Direct SQL Connection article to learn more about that feature before reading this one.

-With the Direct SQL Connector, you can use the datasets in your CARTO account for your Power BI reports and dashboards.
+With the Direct SQL Connection feature you can use the datasets in your CARTO account for your Power BI reports and dashboards.

 - Windows 10 64 bits